Sudhanshu8863/fsjs/04_react/readme.md

   for optimization it uses `useCallback` for re-run if anything changes it uses `useEffect` for giving select effect when user click to copy it uses `useRef`

+- ## React Rounter

+  On this we will learn about React-Rounter.